How To Get Oktoberfest Table Reservations:

 How Much Do Table Reservations Cost:

-While most seats are 35 Euros, expect to pay 25-50 Euros a person which is the cost of a 1/2 chicken and 2 liters of beer.
-In all of the major tents you are going to have to book an entire table of 10 people.
-It doesn’t matter if you have less than 10 people, you will have to reserve and pay for the entire table.
-You pre-pay to secure your reservation, but you’ll get the money back in food and drink vouchers you can use on any menu items during the day of your visit.
+It doesn’t matter if you have less than 10 people, you will have to reserve and pre-pay for the entire table.
+Between tents it varies if the vouchures cover anything on the menu or if they are for specific items only.
 Any tips left for your server have to be in cash and can’t be taken from your voucher.
 Cost Chart Per Tent: HERE.

 How Do I Pay For My Reservation:

-You can pay directly at the office for each tent in Munich usually within two weeks of securing your reservation.
+You can pay directly at the office for each tent in Munich usually within two weeks of securing your reservation which are usualy processed starting in June.
 If you don’t live in Munich, don’t worry as they will also give you the info to wire them the money directly.
 Your bank can help with this and it is really quick.
-Expect it can take into April until you get your official confirmation as they have so many early bookings that the initial rush can take 6 weeks to process.
-After paying you will get instructions on when and where to pick up your group bracelets when you arrive for Oktoberfest.
+Expect it can take into April or May until you get your official confirmation as they have so many early year bookings that the initial rush can take 6 weeks to process.
+After paying you will get instructions from the tent on when and where to pick up your group bracelets when you arrive at Oktoberfest.